Prologue

 Take care.
 Be safe.

 It was the nature of the benevolent kirin to loathe bloodshed and hate war.
 Refusing to bear arms or protect themselves through force, they instead commanded the youma and used them as their weapons.
-But Taiki had only two such shirei at his disposal.
+But Taiki had only two shirei at his disposal.

-He ordered Sanshi and Gouran to go.
+And so he ordered Sanshi and Gouran to go.

 Take care.
 Be safe.